TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 And yet there was something about Alex that didn't fit the stereotype.
 He wasn't preachy or dogmatic.
 When she'd made the "sky-daddy" jab, he hadn't reacted with offense or attacked with apologetics.

 Instead, he'd talked about persistence.
 About history that refused to be erased.
+It was unnerving.
+He didn't fit the stereotype she had ready for him.
+Maybe, just maybe, he wasn't just a collection of legacy bugs after all.

 Elena's fingers tapped a quick rhythm on her laptop, a habit from her teenage coding days.
 Maybe he is different.
 More like Clojure itself, quiet, consistent, built on careful research, first principles, iteration, immutability and transformations.